zachteed/MarkovChannel/README.md

 MarkovChannel comes with two demos; one for a Na<sup>+</sup> channel and one for a K<sup>+</sup> channel.

 Before executing either of the examples, you must first set the mkl enviornment variables
-    + run 'source /opt/intel/mkl/bin/mkvars.sh intel64'
+* run 'source /opt/intel/mkl/bin/mkvars.sh intel64'

-To execute the Na^+ optimization
+To execute the Na<sup>+</sup> optimization
-    + run './MarkovChannel solver.prototxt k-protocols.txt'
+* run './MarkovChannel solver.prototxt demos/Na+/protocols.lst'

-To exectute the K^+ optimization
+To exectute the K<sup>+</sup> optimization
-    + run './MarkovChannel solver.prototxt na-protocols.txt'
+* run './MarkovChannel solver.prototxt demos/K+/protocols.lst'

 When running these commands, optimization progress will be periodically displayed.
 More detailed information and fitted models will be written to the snapshot directory.